 Numbered links plus Broad & Priority Habitats Primary attributes NVC units (indicative list only) Annex 1 1a Total vegetation cover may be variable but where present consists of over 75% herbaceous species.
 2 1b Vegetation cover consisting of over 25% canopy cover of trees or shrubs over 1m high.
-16 1c Vegetation with over 25% cover of all woody species that are not trees as in 1b.
-Includes dwarf shrubs, less than 1 m.
-Includes dwarf shrubs Ulex europaeus, Ulex galii and U. minor, Calluna, Erica spp., Vaccinium spp.
+16 1c Vegetation with over 25% cover of dwarf shrubs, less than 1m.
+Includes dwarf Ulex europaeus, Ulex galii and U. minor , Calluna, Erica spp., Vaccinium spp.
 Empetrum and Arctostaphylos .
-Includes shrub and hedgerow species.
 Does not include Salix repens in dune slacks.
 20 1d Saxicolous (on rock) and chasmophytic (in crevices), non-coastal vegetation cover less than 50% with residual cover being rock .
 Includes species such as Cryptogamma crispa, Cystopteris fragilis, Gymnocarpium robertianum and Asplenium trichomanes .
 Includes scree, mine spoil and other unvegetated rock surfaces that may be sparsely vegetated- see attribute descriptions.
-Inland Rock (BH 16) Go to 25 for breakdown to PH Rock vegetation OV38-40, U16, U17, U21 1e Unvegetated e.g. sea/other water bodies, bare rock or peat, artificial surfaces/built land.
+Inland Rock (BH 16) Rock vegetation OV38-40, U16, U17, U21 1e Unvegetated e.g. sea/other water bodies, bare rock or peat, artificial surfaces/built land.
 See 2c for ploughed land.
 See guidance notes for post-clearfell vegetation Exit key -not vegetation, see note on bare ground

 Numbered links plus Broad & Priority Habitats Primary attributes NVC units (indicative list only) Annex 1 2a Vegetation consisting of Bracken at ≥95% cover with or without a sparse herbaceous understorey.
 Stands that have not yet peaked in seasonal biomass should still be recorded as dense Bracken if you believe peak cover is likely to be at least 95%.
 Note that bracken can occur in amongst boulders and scree.
 Consideration should be made to map as mosaic with inland rock habitats in this situation.
 Dense Bracken (BH 9) Bracken at 95-100% cover U20, W25 2b Bracken <95% cover or absent - the species code for Bracken plus cover intervals should be used in conjunction with any other primary and secondary attributes and relevant BH e.g. Acid grassland.
 Hence, the underlying species assemblage requires further keying.
 3 U20, W25, other grasslands and heaths 2c Vegetation consisting of crops (including grass leys in arable rotation).
 Note that ploughed land should be indicated as such but a primary attribute used to reflect the previous crop where this can be identified.
 If not possible, use 'ploughed land' as a primary attribute (also see guidance notes for Orchards).
 Arable and Horticultural (BH 4) Theme: Agricultural crop. crops listed in drop-down box 3a Vegetation containing halophytic species 4 3b Vegetation not as above.
-5 4 a Vegetation consisting of frequent to dominant halophytes, usually on mud often much bare ground.
+5 4a Vegetation consisting of frequent to dominant halophytes, usually on mud often much bare ground.
 26 4b Vegetation with halophytes prominent.
 On sea cliffs.
-Maritime cliffs and slopes vegetation Priority Habitat PH (BH Supra- littoral Rock) Maritime vegetation 4c Vegetation growing on sand dunes including yellow dunes, grey dunes and slacks.
-Sand dune Priority Habitat Sand dune vegetated
+Maritime cliffs and slopes vegetation Priority Habitat PH (BH Supra-littoral Rock) Maritime vegetation 4c Vegetation growing on sand dunes including yellow dunes, grey dunes and slacks.
+Sand dune Priority Habitat (BH 19 Supra-littoral sediment) Sand dune vegetated